Fitted Q-Iteration via Max-Plus-Linear Approximation: Problem statement and preliminaries

 Consider an MDP~$\big(\Z = (\X\times\U), P, r, \gamma\big)$ where $\X\subset \R^{d_{\mathrm{x}}}$ and $\U\subset \R^{d_{\mathrm{u}}}$ are the state and action spaces, respectively; $P:\Z\times\X\ra[0,\infty)$ is the transition probability kernel such that $P\big(z = (x,u), \cdot\big) $ is a probability measure on $\X$ describing the distribution of the next state~$x^+$ given that the action~$u$ is taken in state~$x$; $ r:\Z\ra\R$ is the reward function and uniformly bounded from above such that $r\big(z = (x,u)\big)$ is the reward that the agent receives for taking the action~$u$ in state~$x$; $\gamma \in (0,1)$ is the discount factor.

-The problem of interest is to maximize the expected, infinite-horizon, discounted reward starting from each stat-action pair, that is, to find the optimal Q-function $Q\opt : \Z \ra \R$ (a.k.a.~optimal state-action value function) given by
+The problem of interest is to find a control policy that maximizes the expected, infinite-horizon, discounted reward starting from each stat-action pair, that is, to find the optimal Q-function $Q\opt : \Z \ra \R$ (a.k.a.~optimal state-action value function) given by